 Start early

 Don’t wait until reporting deadlines approach to begin your CSRD preparation.
-Start as early as possible to plan your reporting strategy, build supply chain data collection capabilities, conduct the double materiality assessment, develop your report content and format, obtain external assurance, and publish and communicate your report.
-Early movers benefit from lower implementation costs, fewer data gaps, and more time to build the supply chain ESG data infrastructure required for value chain reporting under both CSRD and CSDDD.
+Instead, start as early as possible to plan your reporting strategy and build supply chain data collection capabilities.
+Additionally, conduct the double materiality assessment well in advance.
+Then, develop your report content and format, obtain external assurance, and publish and communicate your report.

 Align with standards